"My English degree is the foundation of my career. If you can write, you can do anything."

 ~ Melissa Paparozzi

-The English Education major at the University of Delaware is an NCATE-accredited program for students interested in teaching English in secondary schools (grades 7-12).
-At UD, the secondary English Education major is housed within the Department of English and the College of Arts and Sciences.
-Upon completion of the coursework, Praxis tests, and student teaching, students will have the necessary requirements for licensure in Delaware and other states that have comparable requirements.
+The English Education major at the University of Delaware is an CAEP/NCTE-accredited program for individuals interested in teaching English in secondary schools (grades 7-12).
+The secondary English Education major is housed within the Department of English and the College of Arts and Sciences, and not the School of Education.
+Upon completed of the coursework, Praxis test, and student teaching, students will have the necessary requirements for licensure in Delaware and other states that have comparable requirements.

-Students completing our program are eligible for certification as a secondary school English teacher in Delaware; other states may require additional coursework.
+Students completing our program are eligible for certification as a secondary school English teacher in Delaware.
+Our program will also prepare students to secure licensure in other states.
 UD students wishing to teach in states other than Delaware should research the certification requirements of the state(s) of interest.
-Please be aware that states often offer a probationary license for one year to anyone graduating from a secondary education program with the understanding that the individual will have to complete the additional requirements within one calendar year.
-See, for example, The Pennsylvania Department of Education, New Jersey Licensure & Credentials, New York State Education Department Certification, and Maryland State Department of Education Certification.
+Requirements between states are different, so we encourage students to locate the requirements for licensure from the individual states' websites such as the following: The Pennsylvania Department of Education, New Jersey Licensure & Credentials, New York State Education Department Certification, and Maryland State Department of Education Certification.